-Other operating income includes mainly income from market area conversion and biogas levies in the amount of $\in 5.7$ million (previous year: $\in 3.4$ million) as well as $\in 3.6$ million (previous year: $\in 15.5$ million) from the purchase price adjustment due to the tax clause agreed between VGT and Uniper on the acquisition of OGE.
-There is also income in the amount of $\in 2.1$ million (previous year: $\in 0.8$ million) from the disposal of property, plant and equipment.

-Realised exchange rate gains and income from foreign currency translation on the reporting date were of an insignificant amount ( $< \in 50$ k.).
+Other operating income mainly includes compensation from pipeline construction projects in the amount of \in 18.1 million (previous year: \in 3.9 million) and income from market conversion and biogas levies in the amount of \in 9.2 million (previous year: \in 5.7 million).
+In addition, the gain in the amount of \in 8.9 million (previous year: \in 0.0 million) from transitional consolidation as a result of the merger of JGT with NETRA was recognised in other operating income.
+Realised exchange rate gains and income from foreign currency translation on the reporting date were of an insignificant amount ($< \in 50$ k).